 Chavin de Huántar is one of the earliest and best-known pre-Columbian archaeological sites.
 The city was a ceremonial and pilgrimage center for the Andean religious world.
 The site takes its name from the culture that developed between 1500 and 300 B.C. in the Peruvian Andes high valley.

-Chavín de Huántar (Archaeological Site)
+Chavín de Huántar

 The archaeological site takes its name from the culture that developed between 1500 and 300 B.C. in this high valley of the Peruvian Andes.
-The site contains ruins and artifacts constructed as early as 1200 BCE and occupied by later cultures until around 400–500 BCE by the Chavín, a major pre-Inca culture.
+The site contains ruins and artifacts constructed as early as 1200 BCE and occupied by later cultures until around 400–500 BCE by the Chavín, a central pre-Inca culture.

 The ceremonial and cultural nature of the site is evident in its architectural, technological and symbolic creation, which is characterized by coated quarried stone buildings and artificial terraces around plazas, containing an internal gallery system with an intricate network of vents and drains unprecedented in South America.